sdiehl/wiwinwlh/tutorial.md

 Unfortunately for historical reasons the names exported by foldable quite often conflict with ones defined in the Prelude, either import them qualified or just disable the Prelude.
-The operations in the Foldable all specialize to the same behave the same as the ones Prelude for List types.
+The operations in the Foldable all specialize to the same and behave the same as the ones in Prelude for List types.

 ~~~~ {.haskell include="src/06-prelude/foldable_traversable.hs"}
 ~~~~